Lorenza Colzato: Scientific misconduct

-Since 2019, Colzato's work at Leiden University was being investigated for various alleged breaches of academic integrity, including data manipulation, misattribution of authorship, and collection of blood samples without permission from the Medical Ethical board.
+Since 2019, Colzato's work at Leiden University was being investigated by the Medical Ethical board for various alleged breaches of academic integrity, including data manipulation, misattribution of authorship, and collection of blood samples without permission.
 The latter would turn out to be a criminal offense.
 Colzato resigned from her position at Leiden University, and requested a second opinion from the university's academic integrity committee.
 She pointed out that one of the accusers, a PhD candidate at that time, was the person who actually performed the study (which the medical ethics review board declined to approve), took the blood samples and was the lead and corresponding (hence, responsible) author of one of the two articles in question.
 She further argued that Leiden University violated various rules and regulations throughout the investigation.
 However, both the University Scientific Integrity Committee (CWI) and the Netherlands Board on Research Integrity (LOWI) concluded that, whatever the wrong-doings of her accuser may have been, such would not be sufficient to exculpate Colzato (being the supervisor or principal investigator) for the confirmed integrity violations, including performing an unapproved medical study.
 On 21 September 2020, the Dutch newspaper NRC Handelsblad reported that Leiden University had, in August, made Colzato's provisional dismissal a definitive one.

-In 2019, Leiden University recommended the retraction of two of her papers, of which the first was indeed retracted in 2021 and the second received an expression of concern in 2020 from the respective journals.
+In 2019, Leiden University recommended the retraction of two of her papers, of which the first was retracted in 2021 and the second received an expression of concern in 2020 from their respective journals.
 As a result of further investigations, Leiden University concluded in 2021 that Colzato also committed fraud in at least fifteen other scientific publications.
-In a supplementary decision on 17 May 2022, the executive board of Leiden University has concluded that it will publish the titles of seven articles in which there is evidence of malpractice.
+In a supplementary decision on 17 May 2022, the executive board of Leiden University published the titles of seven articles in which there is evidence of malpractice.